-- (a) If a fielder fails to take the field with his side at the start of the match or at any time later, or leaves the field during a session of play, the umpire shall be informed of the reason for his absence, and he shall not thereafter come on to the field during a session of play without the consent of the umpire.
-The umpire shall give such consent as soon as practicable. - (b) If the player is absent from the field for longer than 8 minutes: - (i) The player shall not be permitted to bowl in that innings after his return until he has been on the field for at least the length of playing time for which he was absent. - (ii) The player shall not be permitted to bat unless or until, in the aggregate, he has returned to the field and/or his side's innings has been in progress for at least that length of playing time for which he has been absent or, if earlier, when his side has lost five wickets. - (f) The above restrictions shall not apply if the player has suffered an external blow (as opposed to an internal such as a pulled muscle) whilst participating earlier in the match and consequently has been forced to leave the field.
-Nor shall it apply if the player has been absent for very exceptional and wholly acceptable reasons (other than injury or illness). - (g) In the event of a fielder already being off the field at the commencement of an interruption in play through ground, weather or light conditions or for other exceptional circumstances, he shall be allowed to count any such stoppage time as playing time, provided that he personally informs the umpires when he is fit enough to take the field had play been in progress.

-6.25 LAW 25 (BATSMAN'S INNINGS; RUNNERS) shall apply with the addition of:
+- (a) If a fielder fails to take the field with their side at the start of the match or at any time later, or leaves the field during a session of play, the umpire shall be informed of the reason for their absence, and they shall not thereafter come on to the field during a session of play without the consent of the umpire.
+The umpire shall give such consent as soon as practicable. - (b) If the player is absent from the field for longer than 8 minutes: - (i) The player shall not be permitted to bowl in that innings after their return until they have been on the field for at least the length of playing time for which they were absent. - (ii) The player shall not be permitted to bat unless or until, in the aggregate, they have returned to the field and/or their side's innings has been in progress for at least that length of playing time for which they have been absent or, if earlier, when their side has lost five wickets. - (c) The above restrictions shall not apply if the player has suffered an external blow (as opposed to an internal such as a pulled muscle) whilst participating earlier in the match and consequently has been forced to leave the field.
+Nor shall it apply if the player has been absent for very exceptional and wholly acceptable reasons (other than injury or illness). - (d) In the event of a fielder already being off the field at the commencement of an interruption in play through ground, weather or light conditions or for other exceptional circumstances, they shall be allowed to count any such stoppage time as playing time, provided that they personally informs the umpires when they are fit enough to take the field had play been in progress. - 6.25 LAW 25 (BATTER'S INNINGS; RUNNERS) shall apply with the addition of: